This is a complete guide on Rheem power vent water heater troubleshooting. In this guide, we will break down these common Rheem water heater problems:

 Firstly, ensure you have the following equipment at your fingertips:

-Before starting the flushing workflow, ensure you turn off power to the water heater at the circuit breaker.
+1. Before starting the flushing workflow, ensure you turn off the power to the water heater at the circuit breaker.

-Secondly, fasten a length of garden hose to the drain valve at the bottom of the water heater.
+2. Fasten the length of the garden hose to the drain valve at the bottom of the water heater.
 Run the other end of the hose to the nearest floor drain or outside the home.

-Now, open the drain valve and allow the water to drain.
-Keep in mind; the water will be hot.
+4. Open the drain valve and allow the water to drain.
+Keep in mind; that the water will be hot.
 So, ensure there is no one near the drain hose.
 Otherwise, they may get scalded.

 Note: We recommend you slide a knee-high stocking over the end of the hose.
 Then, use a rubber band or a wire tie to hold it in place.
 This mesh is fine enough to capture tiny particles of scale or sediment.